 It follows that $\log f$ can be parameterized by its function values at the vertices of the triangulation.
-As in the univariate case, adding virtual vertices is advantageous especially so in the region outside the convex hull of the observed data where they provide a device to cope with tail behavior.
+As in the univariate case, adding virtual vertices is advantageous

-Example 2: To illustrate the performance of our bivariate density estimator, we consider the density where $f_1$ is the univariate test density given above.
+Example.
+To illustrate the performance of our bivariate density estimator, we consider the density where f_1 is the univariate test density given above.
 Two views of this density can be seen in the upper panels of Figure 2.
 There is one very sharp peak and two narrow "fins".
 In the two lower panels we depict views of a fitted density based on 1000 observations.
-The tuning parameter $\lambda$ is taken to be 2, and the fit employs virtual observations on a integer grid over the rectangle $\{[0, 30] \times [0, 6]\}$ .
+The tuning parameter λ is taken to be 2, and the fit employs virtual observations on a integer grid over the rectangle $\{[0,30] \times [0,6]\}$.